Marjorie Magner

 Marjorie Magner (born c.
 1950) is an American business executive.
-She is the co-founder of Brysam Global Partners, a private equity firm, and she serves as the chairman of the Gannett Corporation.
+She is the co-founder of Brysam Global Partners, a private equity firm, and the chairman of the Gannett Corporation.

 Education

-Marjorie Magner was born c.
-1950.
-She graduated from Brooklyn College, where she received a Bachelor of Science degree in psychology in 1969.
-She then received an MSIA degree from the Krannert School of Management at Purdue University.
+Marjorie Magner was born around 1950.
+She graduated from Brooklyn College, with a Bachelor of Science degree in psychology in 1969.
+She later earned an MSIA from the Krannert School of Management at Purdue University.

 Career

 Magner held various positions within Citigroup Inc., including senior executive vice president and head of consumer banking, from 2003 to 2005.